My-Finance-Report/yearly_report/README.md

 - pretty print dates in the tables
 - refresh on the page keeps you in the same view
 - delete transactions
+- the sankey config object is bad and doesnt make much sense

 # Bad UI